-My decision approves the issuance of a special use authorization (SUA) in order to allow the construction, operation, maintenance, and reclamation of transmission lines by SRP across NFS lands.
+My decision approves the issuance of an SUA in order to allow the construction, operation, maintenance, and reclamation of transmission lines by SRP across NFS lands.
 These include the following:

 - A new 3.6-mile, 230-kilovolt (kV) power line from the Silver King substation to Oak Flat substation, to serve the East Plant Site. - A new 16.9-mile power line from the existing Silver King substation to the Skunk Camp tailings storage facility.
 Preliminary assessment of line voltage options show that either a 69-kV or 115-kV voltage level would be adequate to supply power to the tailings storage facility; the design is for a 115-kV line.
 The power line would almost entirely follow the same corridor as the tailings pipelines, except for a section between the Silver King substation and the tailings pipeline corridor where the 115-kV line parallels the existing 230-kV power line.
-Approximately 296 acres of NFS lands would be included in the power line corridor, which is collocated with the pipeline corridor described below.
-An additional 28 acres of NFS lands would be required outside the collocated corridor for power poles and access roads or trails. - Maps of the SUA routes are included as appendix A. It should be noted that SRP must obtain a Certificate of Environmental Compatibility from the Arizona Corporation Commission, following what is known as the "line siting" process.
-The SUA would not be issued to SRP until this process is complete.
+Approximately 298 acres of NFS lands would be included in the power line corridor, which is collocated with the pipeline corridor described below.
+An additional 28 acres of NFS lands would be required outside the collocated corridor for power poles and access roads or trails.